toolleeo/cli-apps/README.md

 * [todolist](http://todolist.site/) - A minimal clone of [Wunderlist](https://www.wunderlist.com/), with 30% of its features.
 GTD oriented.
 It stores the task list in a hidden JSON file in the home directory, making it easy to backup or share them.
 * [TuDu](https://code.meskio.net/tudu/) - A comand line interface to manage hierarchical todos.
 Each task has a title, a long text description, a deadline (tudu warns you when the date is close), and a scheduled date.
 There are categories and priorities.
 * [Wyrd](http://freecode.com/projects/wyrd/) - Curses front-end for [Remind](https://www.roaringpenguin.com/products/remind) written in OCaml with vertically scrollable time table.
+* [goobook](https://gitlab.com/goobook/goobook) - The purpose of GooBook is to make it possible to use your Google Contacts from the command-line and from MUAs such as Mutt.
+It can be used from Mutt the same way as abook.

 ## <a name="productivity"></a>Productivity